 3. Many people will buy their first house with a few remodel projects they want to do and they end up way over budget.
 It is important to itemize your project wishlist and develop a realistic budget for each item on the project, as there are many product and brand differences which can quickly blow your budget.

 It is also important to track all your actual costs, receipts, warranties, before and after photos, etc. because you will need these at tax time, and it will be extremely valuable information down the road whenever you decide to sell your first house.

 4. Your first home is probably your largest asset and biggest expense.
 It is important to get updates on what your house is worth (markets fluctuate), know your full mortgage schedule so you always know the remaining balance, and thus track your portion of the home equity.

 You want your equity to grow both because hopefully the value of your house is growing because of the market, and your mortgage balance is shrinking as you make those monthly payments.
-It is also important to budget for regular household expense like utility bills, property taxes, home insurance, and any other home related expenses.
+It is also important to budget for regular household expenses like utility bills, property taxes, home insurance, and any other home-related expenses.

 24. Thomas Kutzman – Prevu

 You will need more than just a down payment when buying a home.